blockdeep/otter/docs/Deploy.md

-# 🛠 Deploying OTTER Governance on SUI using SUI CLI
+# 🛠 Deploying Otter Governance on Sui using Sui CLI

-This guide walks you through deploying and simulating a governance flow using OTTER on the Sui blockchain.
+This guide walks you through deploying and simulating a governance flow using Otter on the Sui blockchain.

 > ✅ Prerequisite: You must have `sui client` installed and configured (testnet).